AregSPZ/hedge-fund-clustering/README.md

 Dimensionality Reduction: t-Distributed Stochastic Neighbor Embedding (scikit-learn's TSNE) to make the non-linear data 2 dimensional while retaining important information.

-Clustering: K-means to group similar hedge funds together based on their characteristics.
+Clustering: K-means (scikit-learn's Kmeans) to group similar hedge funds together based on their characteristics.

 # Results
 The project includes visualizations that highlight the patterns and insights derived from the clustering analysis.